levimoore1992/DjangoShipFast/README.md

 To use google captcha you will need to create a google captcha account at google.com/recaptcha and get a secret key and site key.
 Once you have those keys you will need to add them to the .env file.

+### Codecov
+To use codecov you will need to create a codecov account at codecov.io and get a secret key.
+Once you have that key you will need to add it to the github repo in secrets

+You will also need to create an account at codecov.io and add the repo to your account In the code coverage commands be sure to add any new apps you create to the command

 ## Using Pylint in Our Django Project